jtse/drsync/README.md

 drsync
 =======
 Drupal remote sync script.
 Bash script for synchronizing remote Drupal to local Drupal instances.
+The script uses rsync to transfer only what has changed.

 Installation/Update
 --------------------